RutVasner/mongo-express-basic-server/README.md

 # server

 This project is a Node.js application that uses the MongoDB database.
-The project allows users to perform basic operations such as creatingand reading information from the database.
+The project allows users to perform basic operations such as creating and reading information from the database.

 ### installation

-Usage:(If it is not yet installed on the computer)
 * download Node.js from  https://nodejs.org/
 * download MongoDB from  https://www.mongodb.com/download-center/community